Ulissesortega/OrtegaUAsking-Questions---Endpoint/README.md

 //Description: in the example bellow your local host will change,

-//When you run and degub this API in your computer the local host will change
+//When you Run and Debug this API in your computer the local host will change

 //folow the structure below and replace Answer1 with your Name and Answer 2 with the time that you woke up and press enter

 //https://localhost:7108/asking/questions/Answer1/Answer2